GorillaBearWolf/GorillaBearWolf/README.md

 - Moving from on-prem to the cloud.
 - Always learning - Azure and Go atm.
 - Always open to collaborate.
-- Reach me on Discord or Reddit.
+- Send me a message on Discord or Reddit.

 <!---
 GorillaBearWolf/GorillaBearWolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.